5 minutes read

 While Australia was quite protected during the GFC, there was a six-month downturn and it took airlines about 12 months until they were back to full capacity.
 However, demand for domestic travel remained strong and leisure travel rebounded before the corporate sector.

-Post-COVID-19, industry authority CAPA’s new Airline Capacity Model indicates domestic airline capacity to reach 49 per cent of 2019 levels by the October school holidays and 60 per cent by mid-December this year.
+Post-COVID-19, industry authority CAPA’s new Airline Capacity Model indicated domestic airline capacity to reach 49 per cent of 2019 levels by the October school holidays and 60 per cent by mid-December 2020.

-In this “new normal”, airlines will need to navigate supply and demand for airline capacity leading up to October, offering low-cost fares to entice passengers back on planes while adhering to enhanced pre-boarding and onboard health and safety precautions.
+In this ‘new normal’, airlines will need to navigate supply and demand for airline capacity leading up to 2022, offering low-cost fares to entice passengers back on planes while adhering to enhanced pre-boarding and onboard health and safety precautions.
 Some of the measures currently floated by airlines include more temperature screening at airports, increased social distancing on planes and at airports and face masks supplied for flights.

 While air travel remains up in the air, Aussies will continue to dream about travel but be savvy about the long-lasting implications of acting locally and thinking globally.

-Tourism Australia and many state tourism bodies are reviving earlier 2020 campaigns to inspire Aussies who would normally holiday overseas to explore their own backyards and tick off wish-list destinations such as the Kimberley, Uluru and Great Barrier Reef.
+Tourism Australia and many state tourism bodies have revived earlier 2020 campaigns to inspire Aussies who would normally holiday overseas to explore their own backyards and tick off wish-list destinations such as the Kimberley, Uluru and Great Barrier Reef.

-So, for now, domestic travel will be the way to go in 2020.
+So, for now, domestic travel will still be the way to go in 2021.
 And we’re good with that.